 In short, personal prejudice often seeps into story critiques.

 Personal prejudice is not a good enough reason to re-write portions of your fiction manuscript.

 When Should You Join a Critique Group?

-Not all critique groups have memberships who are educated about the marketplace or the foundations of fiction writing.
+Not all critique groups have members who are educated about the marketplace or the foundations of fiction writing.
 I have seen dozens of aspiring authors re-write manuscripts multiple times based on the uneducated advice of critique partners, who are operating under misinformation or rumor.

-These uneducated opinions about "good writing" or "what sells" can cause you to over-work your manuscript.
+These uneducated opinions about "good writing" or "what sells" can cause you to overwork your manuscript.
 Stale manuscripts are easily spotted by savvy editors, who promptly return them to the writer.
 Even worse, you may grow so frustrated with your book, that you quit writing and end your publication dream!

 Book Writing Professionalism vs. Amateur Pride

 Once you are clear that the critique group members will be good Beta Readers of the book you're writing, you must clearly communicate the types of feedback that you're seeking.
 Then be prepared to bite your tongue and listen.
 Even when your Beta Readers have the highest intentions for your success, the unpleasant truth remains: literary criticism hurts, no matter how kindly it's delivered.

 If you truly hope to be published, then you must accept that literary criticism will haunt you throughout your career.
 If you can’t learn to shelve your smoking pride during a peer review, then you’ll be poorly equipped to face rejection from literary agents and book editors.
 You will also be poorly equipped to cope with book reviewers (who will rip apart your novel on the Internet.)